-- a.
-A CVA report shall include the following: a Fabrication and Installation Report which shall include four paper copies of the following certification statement: "The fabrication and installation of this structure has been certified by a Council approved CVA to be in accordance with accepted engineering practices and the approved SAP or COP as appropriate." - p.
+- p.
+A CVA report must include the following: a Fabrication and Installation Report which must include four paper copies of the following certification statement: "The fabrication and installation of this structure has been certified by a the Council approved CVA to be in accordance with accepted engineering practices and the approved SAP or COP as appropriate.
 Based on the Council's environmental and technical reviews, if approved, the Council may specify terms and conditions to be incorporated into any approval the Council may issue.
-The applicant shall submit a certification of compliance annually (or another frequency as determined by the Council) with certain terms and conditions which may include:

-- 1. Summary reports that show compliance with the terms and conditions which require certification; and - 2.
+The applicant must submit a certification of compliance annually (or another frequency as determined by the Council) with certain terms and conditions which may include: - 1.
+Summary reports that show compliance with the terms and conditions which require certification; and - 2.
 A statement identifying and describing any mitigation measures and monitoring methods, and their effectiveness.
-If the applicant identified measures that were not effective, then the applicant shall make recommendations for new mitigation measures or monitoring methods. - q.
-After the applicant's COP, Facility Design Report, and Fabrication and Installation Report is approved, and the Council has issued a permit and lease for the project site, construction shall begin by the date given in the construction schedule included as a part of the approved COP, unless the Council approves a deviation from the applicant's schedule. - r.
-The applicant shall seek approval from the Council in writing before conducting any activities not described in the applicant's approved COP.
-The application shall describe in detail the type of activities the applicant proposes to conduct.
-The Council shall determine whether the activities the applicant proposes are authorized by the applicant's existing COP or require a revision to the applicant's COP.
+If the applicant identified measures that were not effective, then the applicant must make recommendations for new mitigation measures or monitoring methods. - q.
+After the applicant's COP is approved, construction must begin by the date given in the construction schedule included as a part of the approved COP, unless the Council approves a deviation from the applicant's schedule. - r.
+The applicant must seek approval from the Council in writing before conducting any activities not described in the applicant's approved COP.
+The application must describe in detail the type of activities the applicant proposes to conduct.
+The Council will determine whether the activities the applicant proposes are authorized by the applicant's existing COP or require a revision to the applicant's COP.
 The Council may request additional information from the applicant, if necessary, to make this determination. - s.
-The Council shall periodically review the activities conducted under an approved COP.
-The frequency and extent of the review shall be based on the significance of any changes in available information, and on onshore or offshore conditions affecting, or affected by, the activities conducted under the applicant's COP.
-If the review indicates that the COP should be revised, the Council may require the applicant to submit the needed revisions. - t.
-The applicant shall notify the Council, within 5 business days, any time the applicant ceases commercial operations, without an approved suspension, under the applicant's approved COP.
-If the applicant ceases commercial operations for an indefinite period which extends longer than 6 months, the Council may cancel the applicant's lease, and the applicant shall initiate the decommissioning process. - u.
-The applicant shall notify the Council in writing of the following events, within the time periods provided: - 1.
+The Council will periodically review the activities conducted under an approved COP.
+The frequency and extent of the review will be based on the significance of any changes in available information, and on onshore or offshore conditions affecting, or affected by, the activities conducted under the applicant's COP.
+If the review indicates that the COP should be revised, the Council may require the applicant to submit the needed revisions.

+- t.
+The applicant must notify the Council, within 5 business days, any time the applicant ceases commercial operations, without an approved suspension, under the applicant's approved COP.
+If the applicant ceases commercial operations for an indefinite period which extends longer than 6 months, the Council may cancel the applicant's lease, and the applicant must initiate the decommissioning process. - u.
+The applicant must notify the Council in writing of the following events, within the time periods provided: - 1.
 No later than 10 days after commencing activities associated with the placement of facilities on the lease area under a Fabrication and Installation Report. - 2.
 No later than 10 days after completion of construction and installation activities under a Fabrication and Installation Report. - 3.
 At least 7 days before commencing commercial operations. - v.
-The applicant may commence commercial operations within 30 days after the CVA has submitted to the Council the final Fabrication and Installation Report.
+The applicant may commence commercial operations 30 days after the CVA or project engineer has submitted to the Council the final Fabrication and Installation Report for the fabrication and installation review.